oleg-shilo/cs-script.vscode/README.md

 When your C# script depend on other (source code or compiled) C# modules you can express this in your code in a very simple way via `//css_*` directives.
 These directives are conceptually similar to Python `import *`, which appear on top of the script.
 CS-Script has only a handful directives that are easy to remember.
 And of course you can find the complete CS-Script documentation on GigHub: https://github.com/oleg-shilo/cs-script/wiki

-The following is the overview of the CS-Script functionality available with Sublime Text 3.
+The following is the overview of the CS-Script functionality available with VS Code.
 The overview also highlights the major CS-Script featured:

+Note: the most frequently used CS-Script command can also be accessed directly via toolbar buttons without using 'command palette':

 ## Usage

 _**Installing**_<br>
 While the extension is already published on VSCode marketplace it may take some time until it becomes publicly available.
-Until then you can install the extension from VSIX.
+Until then you can install the extension from VSIX (from GitGub).

 _**Executing**_<br>
 _Command: `cs-script: run`<br>_